 If you have just two days in Bratislava, be sure to enjoy the best it has to offer.

 Besides the mainstay itinerary that includes a tour of the centre and a unique visit to the grounds of Bratislava Castle and its museum, you will be left with time enough to enjoy the best of our city.
 After a good coffee, head over to one of our galleries.
-Whether you are a modern art lover or you prefer something more classical, please check out Slovak art (did you know that Andy Warhol was born in Slovakia?).
+Whether you are a modern art lover or you prefer something more classical, please check out Slovak art (did you know that Andy Warhol’s parents are from Slovakia?).

 Or is it rather the international theatre stage that attracts you?
 In Bratislava, you will certainly find what you are looking for.
 The Nedbalka Gallery, the Museum of City History in the Old Town Hall, or one of the exhibitions at the Bratislava City Gallery will certainly appeal to you.